My setup

 Workstation

-I decided to experiment a bit and traded my 16” MacBook Pro with M1 Pro for a Mac Mini.
-I’m still getting used to the change and I can say I do miss the ease of carying my laptop around.
+I traded my 16-inch MacBook Pro with M1 Pro for a Mac mini to try a desktop-first setup.
+I’m still getting used to it and sometimes miss carrying my laptop around.

 • Lenovo ThinkPad E14, Intel Core Ultra 7, 32GB RAM (2024)